ministryofjustice/hmpps-delius-network-terraform/persistant-eip/README.md

-# Persistant EIP
+# Persistent EIP
 AWS resources that need to persist between environment refreshes.

-Primarily this is for but not limeted to Elastic IP that we need to register in 3rd party firewalls etc.
+Primarily this is for but not limited to Elastic IP that we need to register in 3rd party firewalls etc.

 A file named for the resource.